Find Affordable College Courses

 Full General Visual & Performing Arts at Salt Lake Community College Report

-You’ll be in good company if you decide to attend University of Colorado at Colorado Springs.
-It ranked #4 on our 2023 Best General Visual & Performing Arts Schools in the Rocky Mountains Region list.
-Located in the large city of Colorado Springs, UCCS is a public school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Colorado at Colorado Springs.
+The school came in at #4 on this year’s Best General Visual & Performing Arts Schools in the Rocky Mountains Region list.
+Located in the city of Colorado Springs, UCCS is a public school with a large student population.

 While working on their degree, visual arts majors at UCCS accumulate an average of around $28,500 in student debt.